mebusy/notes/dev_notes/k8s_storage.md

     3. You create a Pod that uses the above PersistentVolumeClaim for storage.

+- PV should be in cluster scope,  PVC could be in namespace scope , along with Pods

 ### Create a PersistentVolume

 - In this exercise, you create a hostPath PersistentVolume.
 Kubernetes supports hostPath for development and testing on a *single-node* cluster.